sumukhvaidya/sumukhvaidya.github.io/_pages/cv.md

 Service and leadership
 ======
-* May '21 - Apr '22: Web Admin for the <a href="https://www.physics.purdue.edu/pgsa/"> Purdue Physics Graduate Student Association (PGSA)</a>
+* May '21 - Apr '22: Webmaster for the <a href="https://www.physics.purdue.edu/pgsa/"> Purdue Physics Graduate Student Association (PGSA)</a>
   * Maintained the PGSA website by adding details of new events and relevant information

 * May '19 - Apr '20: Head of the Department Academic Mentor Program, IIT Bombay